wp-cli/handbook/installing.md

 After you've done that, run `wp --info` to make sure the change has been applied correctly.

-For Git and Composer-based WP-CLI installation, you can alternatively set the `WP_CLI_PHP` environment variable, if you don't want to modify `PATH` for some reason.
+For Composer and Git-based WP-CLI installation, you can alternatively set the `WP_CLI_PHP` environment variable, if you don't want to modify `PATH` for some reason.

 ### Installing on MediaTemple